7 Details That Make Your Home Look Cheap (and How to Fix Them)

 Would a chaise sectional achieve the same thing?

-Most rooms look bigger and work better with modular, flexible seating rather than a single continuous piece that controls everything.
+Most rooms look bigger and work better with modular, flexible seating rather than a single continuous piece that takes up too much space.

 7. Selecting Individual Pieces Without Designing the Room First